Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The `'*'` entry in a custom list is only considered when it is the first entry of the list.

-The Active Directory forest of the currently logged in user is always considered.
+The Active Directory forest of the currently logged in user is always considered, but specific domains can be removed.

-Subdomains of trusted domains are always considered.
+Subdomains of trusted forests are considered per default, but specific domains can be removed.

 Default value: `'*'`
 ## 2.6.
 DeleteUserCreatedSignatures